Michael Dameski

-Michael Dameski (born 7 November 1995) is an Australian dancer, actor and singer of Macedonian descent.
+Michael Dameski (born 7 November 1995) is an Australian dancer, actor and singer.

 Early career

-When Michael was six years old, he entered his first dance competition "The 2001 Australian Dance Idol" Program.
-Without any formal dance training, Michael placed in the top ten of this competition.
-Following this competition, he started training at Glenda Yee School of Dance located in Casula, New South Wales.
-Later, Michael began studying at the Brent Street Studios in Moore Park, N.S.W. where he was given the opportunity to represent Australia in the World Championships of Performing Arts in Los Angeles.
+When Dameski was six years old, he entered his first dance competition "The 2001 Australian Dance Idol" program.
+Without any formal dance training, Dameski placed in the top ten of the competition.
+Afterwards, he trained at Glenda Yee School of Dance located in Casula, New South Wales.
+Later, Dameski studied at the Brent Street Studios in Moore Park, N.S.W. where he was given the opportunity to represent Australia in the World Championships of Performing Arts in Los Angeles.
 At this event, he received gold in each category he entered and overall Junior World Dancer.
-In 2013 he won the prestigious Australian Dancer of the Year title at the Showcase Australian Dance Championships produced by Australian Peter Oxford (founder), after which Michael went on to win the U.S. dance title Rainbow Dance in Las Vegas.
+In 2013 he won the Australian Dancer of the Year title at the Showcase Australian Dance Championships produced by Australian Peter Oxford (founder), after which Dameski went on to win the U.S. dance title Rainbow Dance in Las Vegas.

 Dameski was a guest at the Zlatno Slavejce (Golden Nightingale) children's singing festival in Macedonia, where he recorded a song written especially for him entitled 'One Dance'.

 He also premiered on World Of Dance on NBC.

 Billy Elliot the Musical

 In October 2008, Dameski joined the cast as one of the five Billys in the Sydney production of Billy Elliot the Musical along with Joshua Denyer, Rhys Kosakowski, Dayton Tavares and Joshua Waiss Gates.
 His final performance as Billy in Australia was the next to last show on 13 June 2009, in Melbourne.

 Dameski departed Sydney 20 December 2009 to commence a season in the Broadway production of Billy Elliot the Musical.

 Dameski left the Broadway production on 5 September 2010 to join the BETM 2nd North American Tour.
-He was in rehearsals with the new cast of that production in September and early October, before the tour began in Durham, North Carolina on 30 October 2010.
+He was in rehearsals with the new cast of that production in September and early October, before the tour began in Durham, North Carolina, on 30 October 2010.
 Dameski's last performance as Billy was 29 January 2011.

 Dameski was a Green Room Award 2008 joint recipient for Male Artist In A Leading Role for Billy Elliot the Musical; as well as an Australian Dance Awards 2009 joint recipient for Outstanding Performance in a Stage Musical for the same role.

 Career Post-Billy

 At the beginning of 2012, Dameski appeared on Young Talent Time as a guest competitor and won Heat 9, so he returned to another episode but didn't win the heat.

-In February 2014, Dameski appeared on the Australian version of So You Think You Can Dance and on 1 May 2014 won the competition, crowned Australia's Favourite Dancer for 2014.
+In February 2014, Dameski appeared on So You Think You Can Dance Australia and on 1 May 2014 won the competition first place, crowned Australia's Favourite Dancer for 2014.
 He was also an original cast member of the Dream Dance Company established by Marko Panzic.